Create and manage inactive mailboxes in Office 365

 Before you begin

 To make a mailbox inactive, it must be assigned an Exchange Online Plan 2 license so that a Litigation Hold or an Office 365 retention policy can be applied to the mailbox before it's deleted.
-Exchange Online Plan 2 licenses are part of an Office 365 Enterprise E3 and E5 subscriptions.
-If a mailbox is assigned an Exchange Online Plan 1 license (which is part of an Office 365 Enterprise E1 subscription), you would have to assign it a separate Exchange Online Archiving license so that a hold can be applied to the mailbox before it's deleted.
+Exchange Online Plan 2 licenses are part of an Office 365 Enterprise E3 and E5 subscription.
+If a mailbox is assigned an Exchange Online Plan 1 or Exchange Online Kiosk license (which are part of an Office 365 E1 and F1 subscription respectively), you would have to assign it a separate Exchange Online Archiving license so that a hold can be applied to the mailbox before it's deleted.
 For more information, see Exchange Online Archiving.

-The license associated with the deleted Exchange Online mailbox will be available after you delete the corresponding Office 365 user account.
-You can then Assign licenses to users in Office 365 for business to another user.
+The licenses associated with the deleted Exchange Online mailbox will be available after you delete the corresponding Office 365 user account.
+You can then assign those licenses to another user.

-If a Litigation Hold or an Office 365 retention policy isn't applied to a mailbox before it's deleted, the contents of the mailbox won't be retained or discoverable.
+If a Litigation Hold or an Office 365 retention policy (that's configured to retain or retain and then delete content) isn't applied to a mailbox before it's deleted, the contents of the mailbox won't be retained or discoverable.
 However, the deleted mailbox can be recovered within 30 days of deletion, but the mailbox and its contents will be permanently deleted after 30 days if it isn't recovered.

 Create an inactive mailbox